 Recently, the replicability of findings in Psychology—and with that the integrity of the literature—has been questioned, and several reforms for good research practices have been proposed as solutions.
 Papers about questionable research practices (QRP's) have fueled the reform, and we will discuss several of them in this course.
 Although QRP's such as selectively reporting ‘what works’ differ from fraud, they nevertheless hamper scientific progress.
 In this course we point out the many choices to be made in any psychological investigation and the decisions that lead to best research practices.
 For science to make progress, it is important that an investigation is reproducible.
 Reproducible research refers to the idea that research output such as the code, data, etc. are shared in order for others to be able to reproduce, verify and build on the work.
 In this course students acquire the skills to plan for reproducible research (e.g., by writing an analysis plan and documenting and archiving their work according to reproducibility principles).
 Knowledge of good research practices can help students perform better research themselves, and can help them evaluate papers or media items in the field of psychology now and in their future careers.

-Learn about pitfalls (e.g., Questionable Research Practices) in research projects and how to prevent them (e.g., by making a preanalysis plan);
+analyse pitfalls (e.g., Questionable Research Practices) in research projects and how to prevent them (e.g., by making a preanalysis plan);

-Acquire the skills required to make research reproducible.
+apply skills required to make research reproducible.

 For the timetable of this course please refer to MyTimetable

 Students must register themselves for all course components (lectures, tutorials and practicals) they wish to follow.
 You can register up to 5 days prior to the start of the course.
 The exception here is that first-year bachelor students are assigned and registered for all components in the first semester or academic year by the administration of their bachelor programme.
 The programme will communicate to these students for which course components and for which period the registration applies.